37th Infantry Regiment (United States): Interwar period

+World War II

-Activated, less Headquarters and Headquarters Company, at Fort Francis E. Warren, Wyoming.
-Moved to Fort Greely, Alaska on 13 July 1941 and Headquarters and Headquarters Company activated 1 August 1941 at Unalaska, Alaska.
-Moved to Adak Island 26 November 1942 and to Atka 24 August 1943.
-Arrived at Prince Rupert Port of Embarkation, Canada, on 28 January 1944 and departed 5 February 1944.
-Arrived Camp White, Oregon, 8 February 1944 under Fourth Army] and attached to III Corps 15 February 1944.
-Transferred to Camp Phillips, Kansas 26 April 1944 under XVI Corps and assigned to XXXVI Corps on 17 July 1944.
+The regiment moved to Adak Island on 26 November 1942 and to Atka on 24 August 1943.
+Arrived at Prince Rupert Port of Embarkation, British Columbia, Canada, on 28 January 1944 and departed 5 February 1944.
+Arrived Camp White, Oregon, 8 February 1944 under Fourth Army and attached to III Corps 15 February 1944.
+Transferred to Camp Phillips, Kansas, 26 April 1944 under XVI Corps and assigned to XXXVI Corps on 17 July 1944.
 Arrived Fort Benning, Georgia 14 August 1944 under Replacement and School Command where regiment conducted training for paratrooper volunteers from other branches of the Army.
 Inactivated 5 February 1945 at Fort Benning, Georgia.

+Postwar

 Activated 1 August 1946 at Fort Benning, Inactivated 25 January 1949 at Fort Sill, Oklahoma.